Coriolis force: Draining in bathtubs and toilets

 Contrary to popular misconception, bathtubs, toilets, and other water receptacles do not drain in opposite directions in the Northern and Southern Hemispheres.
 This is because the magnitude of the Coriolis force is negligible at this scale.
 Forces determined by the initial conditions of the water (e.g. the geometry of the drain, the geometry of the receptacle, preexisting momentum of the water, etc.) are likely to be orders of magnitude greater than the Coriolis force and hence will determine the direction of water rotation, if any.
 For example, identical toilets flushed in both hemispheres drain in the same direction, and this direction is determined mostly by the shape of the toilet bowl.

 Under real-world conditions, the Coriolis force does not influence the direction of water flow perceptibly.
 Only if the water is so still that the effective rotation rate of the Earth is faster than that of the water relative to its container, and if externally applied torques (such as might be caused by flow over an uneven bottom surface) are small enough, the Coriolis effect may indeed determine the direction of the vortex.
 Without such careful preparation, the Coriolis effect will be much smaller than various other influences on drain direction such as any residual rotation of the water and the geometry of the container.

 Laboratory testing of draining water under atypical conditions

 In 1962, Ascher Shapiro performed an experiment at MIT to test the Coriolis force on a large basin of water, 2 m across, with a small wooden cross above the plug hole to display the direction of rotation, covering it and waiting for at least 24 hours for the water to settle.
 Under these precise laboratory conditions, he demonstrated the effect and consistent counterclockwise rotation.
+The experiment required extreme precision, since the acceleration due to Coriolis effect is only $3\times 10^{-7}$ that of gravity.
+The vortex was measured by a cross made of two slivers of wood pinned above the draining hole.
+It takes 20 minutes to drain, and the cross starts turning only around 15 minutes.
+At the end it is turning at 1 rotation every 3 to 4 seconds.